 \subsection{Effective runaway transport under dual magnetic configurations}

 In the plasma burn-through phase during tokamak startup, magnetic configurations coexist with each other.
 Meanwhile, the RE transport is highly sensitive to whether the configuration is open or closed.
 Therefore, there are two macroscopic RE populations, $n_{RE}^{cl}$ and $n_{RE}^{op}$, within the closed flux surface and in open field lines, respectively.
+Each populations are described by the single fluid treatment, not the multi fluid.
 The particle-conserving evolution of RE density in each configuration is given by

+The terms containing $\frac{d}{dt} \ln V_p^{op}$ and $\frac{d}{dt} \ln V_p^{cl}$ describe the density evolution arising from changes in the open and closed region volumes, respectively.
 The third term in RHS of Eq. \ref{eq:dndt_op} $\frac{V_p^{cl}}{V_p^{op}} \frac{n_{RE}^{cl}}{\tau_{RE,\perp}^{cl}}$ represents the particle source transported from the closed region, which is required for the particle conservation within plasmas but plays a minor role in runaway dynamics in the open field region.
 Similarly, the momentum-conserving evolution of RE current density in each configuration is written as

 Provided that $\frac{dI}{dt} = \frac{d}{dt}(j\cdot A)$, Eqs. \ref{eq:djdt_cl} and \ref{eq:djdt_op} are converted into the runaway current forms,